opengamedata/opengamedata-doc/source/Adding_a_Game.md

         game_extractor = WaveExtractor
 ```

-### 4. Lastly, you need to ensure you've implemented all of your game Feature classes.
+### 4. Lastly, you need to ensure you've implemented all of your game Feature classes

 For this, see Adding_a_Feature.md.